The RD1st Coaching Course

 Advanced Communication

-The course is designed such that everyone’s learning will, in part, be specific to them; by the end of the two core modules, all participants will have experienced delivering coaching sessions and being coached using a variety of techniques and skills and explored how coaching approaches and skills can be used outside formal 1-2-1 sessions, including personal leadership style and in the workplace.
+The course is designed such that everyone’s learning will, in part, be specific to them; by the end of the two core modules, all participants will have experienced delivering coaching sessions and being coached using a variety of techniques and skills and explored how coaching approaches and techniques can be used outside formal 1-2-1 sessions, including developing a coaching style of leadership and a coaching culture in the workplace.

 The course is accredited through Culture at Work (equivalent to ILM level 7).
 As part of accreditation, trainees complete two written submissions, achieve coaching practice between modules and undertake a live coaching assessment on the final day of Module Three.
-The course is accompanied by a comprehensive manual.
+The course is accompanied by a comprehensive manual (hard copy or PDF).

 Some testimonials from previous participants give a further flavour of the course and what to expect.